janephp/openapi/README.md

 This will generate, in the `src/Name/Space`, a Resource, a Model and a Normalizer directory from the swagger.json file:

- * Resource directory will contain all differents resources of the API with their endpoints;
+ * Resource directory will contain all different resources of the API with their endpoints;
  * Model directory will contain all Model used in the API;
  * Normalizer directory will contain a normalizer service class for each of the model class generated.

 ### Using a config file

-Since 1.3 you can now use a config file for generating your library, this avoid remember the same options each time and track change over the generation configuration.
+Since 1.3 you can now use a config file for generating your library, this avoids to remember the same options each time and track change over the generation configuration.

 For that you need to create a `.jane-openapi` at the root of your repository (you can also use a different name but you